-Pursuant to Section 135(1) of the Companies act 2013 read with Companies (Corporate Social Responsibility) Rules, 2014, the Board of Directors has constituted CSR Committee.
-The Board has also framed a CSR policy in compliance with the provisions of Companies Act 2013.
+Pursuant to Section 135(1) of the Companies act 2013 ("Act") read with Companies (Corporate Social Responsibility) Rules, 2014, the Board of Directors has constituted a Corporate Social Responsibility ("CSR") Committee.
+The Board has also framed a CSR policy in compliance with the provisions of the Companies Act, 2013.

-In line with CSR Policy and in accordance with Schedule VII of the Act, the Company proposes to undertake suitable projects in the field of promotion of healthcare, including preventive health care and sanitation and disaster management, education, women empowerment, humanitarian relief and other areas.
+In line with the CSR Policy and in accordance with Schedule VII of the Act, the Company proposes to undertake suitable projects in the field of promotion of healthcare, including preventive health care and sanitation and disaster management, education, women empowerment, humanitarian relief and other areas.